undergnd/Pentax_IR_remote_control/README.md

 RESULTS

 The remote controller is able to send focus and shooter commands to Pentax camera with a range of a few meters.
-In standby it consumes ess than 1 uA so it allows to use small 2032 battery.
+In standby it consumes less than 1 uA so it allows to use small 2032 battery.
+It has been tested with Pentax K-30 camera.

 A SHORT DESCRIPTION OF HOW THE PROGRAM WORKS